-The Phoenix Education Trust has over 20 years of experience working in a partnership with young people, teachers, and multiple stakeholders to amplify student voice and embed collaborative, democratic, human-centred, and rights-respecting systems, practises, and structures within schools and alternative settings.
+The Phoenix Education Trust has 23 years' experience working in a partnership with young people, teachers, parents, policymakers, and multiple stakeholders to amplify student voice and embed collaborative, democratic, human-centred, and rights-respecting systems, practises, and structures within schools and self-directed settings.

 “Brilliant & inspiring panels led by young people from all corners of the UK this evening covering so many important issues for education reform.”

 Who We Are

 The Trust work with both mainstream schools and progressive settings to challenge and expand the norms of what school and education can and should be.

 The Trust i a pioneering organisation providing creative and practical support that enhances student participation and engagement in schools and removes common barriers to learning.

 Our mission is to collaboratively work alongside young people, educators, and parents to positively transform experiences of education.

 The Phoenix Education Trust has helped to establish national and international networks and organisations.
 These include Freedom to Learn, which is an independent network powered by Phoenix Education, and StudentVoice, which is England’s first representative body of secondary school students independently run by a group of 11–19-year-olds, and the European Democratic Education Community, which promotes democratic education as a sensible educational model for democratic countries.